How to Get the Ultimate Messy Bun for Medium Hair in Under 2 Minutes

 Step 4: Create your bun.

-Once you’ve done this, create your bun by gathering your hair into a low ponytail and create a looped bun.
+Once you’ve done this, create your bun by gathering your hair into a low ponytail and creating a looped bun.

 Step 5: Form your rope braid.